What Is It?

 The grapefruit diet promises quick results — as much as losing 10 pounds in 12 days — due to fat-burning enzymes found in grapefruits.
 It promises these results without starvation and eating normal meals at normal times.

 Pros and Cons

 The biggest pro of the diet is its results.
 Many people have found the quick weight loss results encouraging, especially for special events where they want to look their best.
 Also, it may be a useful way to kick-start weight loss before finding another diet program to use after the 12 days are over.

 Incorporating low-calorie, highly nutritious foods like grapefruit is a smart and healthy choice not only for weight loss, but for overall general health.
 The vitamin C alone is great protection for the immune system.

 However, the claims of some magical fat-burning enzyme aren't backed by any research.
 The core of the diet is the low-calorie and low-carb intake, which would result in quick, temporary weight loss even without the grapefruit.
 Weight loss of 10 pounds in 12 days is unrealistic and could very likely include loss of water and muscle, and possibly some fat.

-While grapefruit juice and fresh grapefruit can be part of a balanced, healthy diet, according to the Food and Drug Administration, they can also interfere with certain medications, including:
+While grapefruit juice and fresh grapefruit can be part of a balanced, healthy diet, according to the

 - some statin drugs (used to lower cholesterol), including atorvastatin (Lipitor), simvastatin (Zocor), and pravastatin (Pravachol)